Management System

 Mitsui Chemicals incorporates ESG elements into its basic company-wide budgeting policy.

-In FY2020, in our efforts to accelerate the production of Blue Value™ and Rose Value™ products and services, we adopted the sales revenue ratios of Blue Value™ and Rose Value™ products and services as performance indicators in line with the goal under VISION 2030 (40% of sales revenue by product and service).
+In FY2020, in our efforts to accelerate the production of Blue Value™ and Rose Value™ products and services, we adopted the sales revenue of Blue Value™ and Rose Value™ products and services as performance indicators in line with the goal under VISION 2030 (40% of sales revenue by product and service).
 Each business division plans its annual budget based on the challenges and measures for the targets and tracks their progress.

 Company-wide promotion

 To that end, we have been holding ESG Link Café one-point lessons since fiscal 2020, which are dialogue-based online lessons for all employees to freely participate in, with the concept of “anyone can join as they please.”
-These lessons deal with and provide simple introductions of a wide variety of ESG-related topics with high social interest in addition to the Group’s ESG-related initiatives.
+These lessons deal with and provide quick and simple introductions of a wide variety of ESG-related topics with high social interest, in addition to the Group’s ESG-related initiatives.
 With time set aside for free discussion after the lesson, the events are also utilized as a place for ESG-themed internal communication.

 Main themes for ESG Link Café

-- The Mitsui Chemicals Group’s initiatives to promote sustainability strategies
+• The Mitsui Chemicals Group's initiatives to promote sustainability strategies